Berry-Esseen bound and precise moderate deviations for products of random matrices: Spectral gap theory

 The spectral gap properties of the operator $Q_{s+it}$ for $|t|$ small enough can be deduced from Proposition \ref{transfer operator}.
 However, this approach does not work for large $|t|$.
-In order to investigate the spectral gap properties of the operator $Q_{s+it}$ for $t\in \mathbb R$, we first prove the Doeblin-Fortet inequality and then we apply the theorem of Ionescu-Tulcea and Marinescu \cite{IM1950} to establish the quasi-compactness of the operator $Q_{s+it}$.
-Based on this property, we shall use the non-arithmeticicty condition \ref{CondiNonarith} to prove that the spectral radius of $Q_{s+it}$ is strictly less than $1$ when $t$ is different from $0$.
+In order to investigate the spectral gap properties of the operator $Q_{s+it}$ for $t\in \mathbb R$, we first prove the Doeblin-Fortet inequality and then we apply the theorem of Ionescu-Tulcea and Marinescu \cite{IM50} to establish the quasi-compactness of the operator $Q_{s+it}$.
+Using this property, we shall apply the non-arithmeticicty condition \ref{CondiNonarith} to prove that the spectral radius of $Q_{s+it}$ is strictly less than $1$ when $t$ is different from $0$.

-The following is the Doeblin-Fortet inequality for the operator $Q_{s+it}$.
+The following is the Doeblin-Fortet inequality for the operator $Q_{s+it}$:

 \begin{lemma} Assume the conditions of Proposition \ref{transfer operator}.
 Then, there exist constants $0<a<1$, and $\eta > 0$ small enough, such that for any $s \in (-\eta, \eta)$, $t \in \mathbb{R}$, $n \geq 1$ and $\varphi \in \mathcal{B}_{\gamma}$, we have